MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -ReportJunkAddresses
-The ReportJunkAddresses parameter specifies the recipients who receive messages that are reported as junk by users.
-A valid value is an internal email address.
-You can specify multiple email addresses separated by commas.
+The ReportJunkAddresses parameter to specifies the email address of the custom Exchange Online mailbox to receive user reported messages in the Microsoft integrated reporting experience.

+You can't use this parameter by itself.
+You need to specify the same email address for the ReportJunkAddresses, ReportNotJunkAddresses and ReportPhishAddresses parameters in the same command.

+This parameter is meaningful only when the Microsoft integrated reporting experience is turned on as described in the EnableThirdPartyAddress parameter description.

 ```yaml
 Type: MultiValuedProperty